annethereshewent/nds-plus/README.md

 ### Mac

 For Mac, you will need to open the .app file by right clicking on it, hit "Show Package Contents," then go to the Contents/MacOS directory.
-Copy the files over there and you should be good to go!
+Copy the files over and you should be all set!

 ## Features